🏁Quick start

 Now this setup is great if you're supporting only a few languages and you're app does not contain a lot of text.
 As you app grow however, you probably want to enable only only the resources for a specific language to be dowloaded.

-Asynchronous locals download
+Asynchronous locale resources download

 Last updated